Describe an argument two of your friends had: IELTS Speaking Cue Card

 Follow up questions

-How do you usually resolve disagreements with friends?
+How do you usually resolve arguments with your friends?

 Cue 1:Who the friends were?